Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 2. The thesis is a scientific report, synthesizing the main research results of the student, meeting the following requirements:
-    a)  Contribute to theory, academics or technological development, innovation; demonstrate the student\'s research capacity;
+    a)  Contribute to theory, academics or technological development, innovation; demonstrate the student's research capacity;
     b)  In accordance with Vietnamese cultural, ethical and traditional standards;
-    c)  Comply with the training institution\'s regulations on academic integrity and current regulations of intellectual property law.
+    c)  Comply with the training institution's regulations on academic integrity and current regulations of intellectual property law.
 3. Each student has one or two thesis supervisors, one of whom must be a full-time lecturer at the training institution.
 At any one time,